Kether180/Kether180/README.md

 ### Hi there, I´m Alexander | Software Engineering 👋👋✨🌱

-- 🔭 I’m currently working on a project called Ecofarmer, which helps to sell organic products from local farmers.

-- 🌱 Currently working with Typescript/Javascript, Java, C++  and learning machine learning skills with Python
+- 🌱 Currently working with Vue/ Typescript/Javascript, Java, C++  and learning machine learning skills with Python

 - Developing my DevSecOps, and learning about robotics and security